Akhlaque-Ur-Rahman/Lead-Management/FULL_PROJECT_DOCUMENTATION.md

 - **Calendar View Integration**:
   - **Unified Experience**: "Add Follow-Up" and "View Company Details" actions from the History Modal work identically within the Calendar View.

+### 9. Follow-Up System Upgrades (Nov 2025)
+- **Converted Status Workflow**:
+  - **Role Expansion**: Sales Users and Team Leads can now convert leads.
+  - **Visibility Control**: Converted leads disappear from Sales/Team Lead views (Lead Pool, Assigned, Calendar) to focus on active leads.
+  - **Dedicated View**: Converted leads are accessible only in the "Converted Leads" page for Admins.
+  - **Data Capture**: Mandatory Invoice No and Project Value collection upon conversion.

+- **Singleton Follow-Up Rule**:
+  - **One Active per Company**: Enforced rule where only the latest follow-up remains active per company.
+  - **Auto-Update**: Adding a new follow-up automatically marks previous active ones as "updated".
+  - **Calendar Clarity**: Calendar view now shows a single, clear next action for each company.

+- **UI Refinements**:
+  - **Talked To Dropdown**: Standardized input using a dropdown of company directors.
+  - **Status Consistency**: "Converted" status integrated into all follow-up workflows.
 - Node.js 20.x or higher
 - npm or yarn package manager